-Counselor leads discussion on fears.
+Counselor leads discussion on fear.
 (10 mins)

-We talked about the first four stages of grief as providing temporary protection from the reality of whatever loss you have experienced.
-In fact, what you are really trying to protect yourselves from is not only the experience of loss, but your fears associated with this loss.
-Some of your fears may be justified; however, many fears that people have may not accurately reflect reality.
+We talked about the first four stages of grief as providing temporary protection from the reality of being infected with HIV.
+In fact, what you are really trying to protect yourselves from is not HIV itself, but your fears about how HIV can affect your lives.
+Some of these fears may be justified; however, many fears that people have may not accurately reflect reality.
 QUIZITEM You've probably all heard the saying: "You have nothing to fear but fear itself."
 What this means is fear is our worst enemy because it can cause more harm than anything else.
-Let's consider how fear can impede you from finding meaning in your loss and moving beyond grief to hope.
+Let's consider how fear can impede people who are infected with HIV from moving beyond grief to hope.